lalquier/ProgrammingAssignment3/CodeBook.md

 #### Data Dictionary

-A full description of variables from the source dataset is included here - https://github.com/lalquier/ProgrammingAssignment3/features-info-source.txt
+A full description of variables from the source dataset is included [here](features-info-source.txt).

 From these variables, subject ID and calculations of mean and standard deviation were selected to be part of the tidy dataset.